ospfranco/ospfranco.github.io/_posts/2023-11-09-sqlite for react native, but 5x faster and 5x less memory.md

 # Get rid of holding struct

-Another issue was I created a Struct to hold different type of data, due to the nature of JS any value you receive can be of this types:
+Another issue was I created a Struct to hold different type of data, due to the nature of JS any value you receive can be of these types:

 ```c++
 struct QuickValue {